compsci-apology/book/book.md

         1. the basic 3d space navigated by animals and human beings
         2. but also higher-dimensional spaces of things like absrtract tradeoffs
             1. A business navigates the space of possible markets to participate in
-            2. what 'sort of messaging should we send'
+            2. what sort of messaging should we send?
             3. where should we invest our capital this year?
             4. what kind of employees should we hire?
     3. organisms sense organs to get information about their environemnt (input)